International

 Overview

-California is the fifth largest economy in the world with a gross state product (GSP) of more than $3 trillion.
+California is one of the 10 largest economies in the world with a gross state product (GSP) of nearly $4 trillion.
 International-related commerce (including exports and imports of goods and services, plus investments) accounts for approximately one-quarter of the state’s economy.
 Although trade is a nationally determined policy issue, its impact on California is immense.
 California exports to over 226 foreign markets.

 The California Chamber of Commerce supports expansion of international trade and investment, fair and equitable market access for California products abroad, and elimination of disincentives that impede the international competitiveness of California business.